-On the spectrum of Winging it vs Planning it we are at opposite ends.
-While it’s true that I’m a planner, in getting to know Carol, I have begun to admire her ability to wing it.
-I mean, she just got on that bus.
-Who knows where it would lead.
-I was thinking this as I meandered around the labyrinth that is the Bastille Métro station.
-And of course, I found myself on the wrong platform on the wrong line.
+Once I procured my paints and most of the chocolate was gone, I was DONE.
+WALKING.
+As I walked to around the labyrinth that is the Bastille Métro station, I realized a little too late that I was on the wrong platform on the wrong line.
 The train was coming.
-I thought of Carol.
 I shrugged and hopped on.
 I made it home in the end, albeit somewhat circuitously, but at least the journey gave my feet a rest.

 I’ve always been so stressed about being lost in Paris, about getting on the wrong train, but today both things happened and I ended up with chocolate and watercolors.
 It made me feel brave.
 I highly recommend the art of getting lost.
 Who knows where it will lead.